CHECK OUT OUR NEWEST PROGRAMS!

 STAFF

-Portrait of Heidi PowellHeidi W. Powell • Founding Director
+Portrait of Heidi PowellHeidi W. Powell • Executive Director

 Before joining An Open Book full time in 2017, Heidi managed the children and teens department at a large independent bookstore.
 Heidi participated on several American Booksellers Association panels on coordinating book fairs with local schools.
 Heidi has worked as a city planner at the national, state and local levels.
 She holds a master’s degree in city and regional planning from UNC Chapel Hill, a B.A. from UC Berkeley, and enthusiastically recommends podcasts to anyone who will listen.